Menu

 The RTI Board consists of elected RTI members who are dedicated to supporting and advocating for the therapeutic recreation profession at a state level.
 Board members volunteer their time to planning and organizing the annual conference, CEU and social events, and other small committee responsibilities, such as community outreach and public policy.
 If you are interested in learning more about the RTI board positions and becoming a more active member of RTI, please feel free to reach out or click here to learn more about each individual role.

-President-Elect: Bailey Harkins, MS, CTRS
+President: Bailey Harkins, MS, CTRS

 Secretary: Autumn Dishroon, CTRS